-The following is an excerpt from the book REAL: A Path to Passion, Purpose and Profits in Real Estate.
+The following is an excerpt from the book REAL: A Path to Passion, Purpose and Profits in Real Estate to help agents understand the value of listening:

 “A wise old owl lived in an oak,